altibiz/ozds/docs/wiki/en/scripts.md

 ## `just fake`

-This script runs the [`Ozds.Fake`](scripts/Ozds.Fake) project that sends fake measurements to the local server.
+This script runs the fake project that sends fake measurements to the local server.

 ## `just format`